 Information for Adoptees Requesting Records under New York’s 2020 Legislation

 Please note: The provisions of the law determine that The Foundling is actually still prohibited from providing birth certificates for those born in New York, and asks that adoptees (or descendants of adoptees) request their birth certificate directly from the State.
 This new law does not unseal adoptee records, nor does it allow access to any information not available on one’s birth certificate.

-- Birth certificates for individuals born in one of the five boroughs of New York City— The Bronx, Brooklyn, Manhattan, Queens, and Staten Island — must be requested by mail or in person through the New York City Department of Health and Mental Hygiene.
+- Birth certificates for adoptees born in one of the five boroughs of New York City— The Bronx, Brooklyn, Manhattan, Queens, and Staten Island — must be requested by mail or in person through the New York City Department of Health and Mental Hygiene.
 An online request process will be available later this year.

-- Birth certificates for individuals born in the rest of New York State must be requested through the New York State Department of Health.
+- Birth certificates for adoptees born in the rest of New York State must be requested through the New York State Department of Health.

-- Birth certificates for those born outside of New York State must be requested through the agency that facilitated the adoption – if the individual was a Foundling adoptee, you may contact our records department (complete this form or call 212-727-6812) to obtain this documentation.
+- Birth certificates for Foundling adoptees born outside of New York State may be requested via our Records Department (complete this form or call 212-727-6812).

 For more information on the new legislation, consult the FAQ here.